History of the hippie movement: 1970 to present

 By 1970, the 1960s zeitgeist that had spawned hippie culture seemed to be on the wane, at least in the US.
 The events at Altamont shocked a number of Americans, including those who had strongly identified with hippie culture.
 Another shock came in the form of the Sharon Tate and Leno and Rosemary LaBianca murders committed in August 1969 by Charles Manson and his "family" of followers.

 Nevertheless, the oppressive political atmosphere that featured the bombing of Cambodia and shootings by National Guardsmen at Jackson State University and Kent State University still brought people together.
 These shootings inspired the May 1970 songs by Quicksilver Messenger Service "What About Me?", where they sang "You keep adding to my numbers as you shoot my people down" and Crosby, Stills, Nash and Young's protest song "Ohio".

 Meanwhile, in England, the Isle of Wight Festival 1970 (August) drew an even bigger attendance than Woodstock, and was a major gathering of the hippie movement (as well as one of the last major concert appearances for a few prominent musicians of the time, such as Jimi Hendrix).

 Also in 1970, coverage of the Chicago Seven trials provided the mainstream media an opportunity to highlight the most radical aspects of the movement.
-Yippie leader Jerry Rubin's guest appearance on the Phil Donahue Show in that year (April 1) represents the virtual apex of such publicity — surpassed only by his appearance November 7 that same year on The David Frost Show, where he lit a joint and tried to pass it to Frost, then summoned an army of expletive-using hippies planted in the audience to swarm the stage, all on live television.
+Yippie leader Jerry Rubin's guest appearance on the Phil Donahue Show in that year (April 1) represents the virtual apex of such publicity – surpassed only by his appearance November 7 that same year on The David Frost Show, where he lit a joint and tried to pass it to Frost, then summoned an army of expletive-using hippies planted in the audience to swarm the stage, all on live television.

 There was also a hippie commune founded in 1970, known as Tawapa.
 It was located near Placitas, New Mexico.
 However, it stopped existing in the 1990s due to the people not having legal rights to the land.

 Charles Manson

 Charles Manson was a lifelong criminal who had been released from prison just in time for San Francisco's Summer of Love.
 With his long hair, charisma and the ability to charm a crowd with his guitar playing, his singing and rhetoric, Manson exhibited a number of the outward manifestations of hippie identity.
 Yet he hardly exemplified the hippie ideals of peace, love, compassion and human fellowship; through twisted logic, hallucinogenic drugs, and psychological manipulation, he inspired his followers to commit murder.
-Manson's publicized 1970 trial and subsequent conviction in January 1971 tarnished the hippie image in the eyes of multiple Americans.
+Manson's publicized 1970 trial and subsequent conviction in January 1971 tarnished the hippie image in the eyes of many Americans.